shipcod3/mySapAdventures/README.md

 ## Discovery
-- Check the Application Scope or Program Brief for testing
+- Check the Application Scope or Program Brief for testing.
+Take note of the hostnames or system instances for connecting to SAP GUI.
 - Use OSINT (open source intelligence), Shodan and Google Dorks to check for files, subdomains, and juicy information if the application is Internet-facing or public:
 ```
 inurl:50000/irj/portal